 Grumpy and hot: a combination that can quickly turn even the best family vacation spots in the U.S. into the site of a full family spiral.
 Adults can shake off the feeling simply by finding a cafe to sip a cool drink and relax.
-But as the parents of small children know, a leisurely break with kids at a café is not always leisurely.
-So what’s the reviving equivalent of a café, but geared to kids?
+But as parents of small children know, a leisurely break with kids at a café is not always leisurely.
+So, what’s the reviving equivalent of a café, but geared to kids?
 Splash pads and sprayground water parks.

-I first discovered the necessity of splashpads for traveling families while on a summer vacation in Seattle with my two- and five-year-olds.
+I first discovered the necessity of splashpads for traveling families while on a summer family vacation in Seattle with my two- and five-year-olds.
 As the temperature spiked mid-afternoon, our nice day turned suddenly tense.
 Everyone was tired, hot, and totally over sightseeing.
 Luckily, there was a splash pad nearby.
 It turned out to be a very effective cure for a grumpy family on a hot day.

 With plenty of shady benches for parents and napping siblings, the International Fountain at the Seattle Center offers a great place for kids of all ages to cool off.
 The space-age fountain sends water shooting from 274 nozzles, and the fountain basin can be reached from the low concrete sidewall that surrounds the fountain (ramps make it both stroller and wheelchair-friendly).

 WATER WORLDS: 14 Best Indoor Water Park Resorts for Families in the U.S.